Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

   END WHILE;

  -- SQL Query Construction: Within the loop, an SQL query is constructed using the "CONCAT" function.
- -- It dynamically generates a "UNION ALL" statement to combine data from 12 distinct tables with names such as in01, in02, and so on.
+ -- It dynamically generates a "UNION ALL" statement to combine data from 12 distinct tables with names such as in01, in02 and so on.
  -- Query Preparation and Execution: Subsequently, after the loop, an SQL statement is prepared by concatenating the generated SQL text with a "CREATE TABLE" statement.
  -- This statement is then stored in the "@sql_text" variable.
-The SQL statement is subsequently prepared, executed, and deallocated using the "PREPARE," "EXECUTE," and "DEALLOCATE PREPARE" statements.
-This culminates in the creation of a new table named "doc_survey," encompassing data from all the specified tables.
+The SQL statement is subsequently prepared, executed and deallocated using the "PREPARE," "EXECUTE," and
+ -- "DEALLOCATE PREPARE" statements.
+This culminates in the creation of a new table named "doc_survey", encompassing data from all the specified tables.
   SET @sql_text = CONCAT('CREATE TABLE doc_survey AS ', @sql_text, ';');
   PREPARE stmt FROM @sql_text;
   EXECUTE stmt;
   DEALLOCATE PREPARE stmt;

  -- Table Column Modification: The code subsequently configures the "@sql_text" variable with an SQL query that alters the structure of the "doc_survey" table.
  -- This involves changing the data type of several columns to "TINYINT" and adding comments to elucidate the significance of values within these columns.
-For this purpose, the "ALTER TABLE" statement is utilised.
+ -- For this purpose, the "ALTER TABLE" statement is utilised.
  -- Preparation and Execution of Column Modification Query: Similar to the previous step, the SQL statement for modifying the table columns is prepared and executed.
  -- In this query, the columns are renamed and the data type is changed to "TINYINT" for enhanced storage efficiency (for values range from 1 to 99).
-Comments have been added for future reference, aiding others in comprehending the data.
+ -- Comments have been added for future reference, aiding others in comprehending the data.
   SET @sql_text = '
     ALTER TABLE doc_survey
       CHANGE X1 respectful TINYINT COMMENT "How courteous and respectful the doctors were  (1=Very Poor; 2=Poor; 3=Satisfactory; 4=Good; 5=Excellent; 99=NA)",